Updated: Oct 7, 2021

 At the beginning of 2017, I went through painful heartbreak and a tremendous life change (I lost my house, my friends, the future I have been building with my long-term partner, and my job as well) and my TPO almost doubles to 409 IU.
 Despite continuing the autoimmune diet, the right medication and supplements, and lifestyle modifiers, my body reacted terribly to the stress and shock I endured that winter.
 This is when I first received proof that my negative emotions influence my hearth in a negative way.
 This is also the time when I discovered and started using mind-body modalities that were designed to ease and even resolve emotional trauma (EFT, meditation, breathwork, etc.).

 At the beginning of 2018, I started my life over.
 I had no job, no home, no friends, I was totally separated from my past and ready to create the future I wanted.
-Because I had nothing left to lose, I went in the direction of what made me happy, fully, one hundred percent!
+Because I had nothing left to loose, I went in the direction of what made me happy, fully, one hundred percent!
 I started using Metaphysical Anatomy regularly and saw a dramatic improvement in the quality of my life.
 My TPO went down to 225 IU by the end of the year, despite eating non-compliant foods (including sugar, OMG!), staying up late, and drinking water from plastic bottles.

-I accepted a new job at the beginning of 2019 and as I started finding incongruencies between their values and mine, my TPO started climbing up, reaching 264 IU at the end of summer.
+I accepted a new job at the beginning of 2019 and as I started finding incongruences between their values and mine, my TPO started climbing up, reaching 264 IU at the end of summer.
 As I made my decision to part ways with my employer, my TPO improved by lowering down to 237 IU in a matter of just a few weeks after my last day at work, once again proving that emotional stress had a profound influence on my health.

 Now my thyroid hormones and overall wellness are corresponding to the way I feel.